 The baker grew pale and decided to tell his story.
 The officer looked at him with great surprise and started laughing.

 “My god, man!
 You came to Prague because you dreamed a treasure was buried underneath the bridge?!
-Are you really so stupid to follow dreams?”
+A pot of gold!
+Hahaha!
+Are you really stupid enough to follow such a ridiculous dream?”

 The baker quickly left the police station and Prague, and traveled home.

 He arrived home late at night.
 He entered his bakery and with all his strength pulled the old stove forward.
 And there he found a treasure beyond his wildest dream, a large pot filled with gold coins.

 Well children: there are a couple of messages hidden in this tale.
 The most obvious one being that you should follow your dreams.
 The baker does so, but the guardsman obviously not.
 Another message may be that the greatest treasure may be right in front of you, without you knowing.
 Or that the path to your personal treasure may be crooked and full of hardship…